 Inheriting a Widow’s Peak as a woman

-A widow’s peak in a female is often seen also in their parents, grandparents, or siblings.
-However, that’s not always the case and we aren’t clear on how a widow’s peak in women is inherited3.
+A widow’s peak in a female is often also seen in her parents, grandparents, or siblings.
+However, that’s not always the case, and we aren’t clear on how a widow’s peak in women is inherited.
 For most people, a widow’s peak is a common natural variant.

-It should be noted that a widow’s peak in women can be associated with a receding hairline.
+It is worth noting that a widow’s peak in women can be associated with a receding hairline.
 Less common than in men, it can also occur due to severe stress, malnutrition, and menopause.

-You can also develop a widow’s peak by repetitively tying your hair tight causing traction alopecia at the front of the hairline.
-This causes tension on the hair follicles which over time cause them to weaken and fall out.
+You can also develop a widow’s peak by repetitively tying your hair tightly, which can cause traction alopecia at the front of your hairline.
+This causes tension on the hair follicles, which over time causes them to weaken and fall out.
 This is summarised in the diagram below.

 Genetic causes for a widow’s peak in women

-In rare cases, it’s the sign of an underlying genetic condition such as Donnai-Barrow Syndrome, Frontonasal Dysplasia and Opitz G/BBB syndrome.
+In rare cases, it’s a sign of an underlying genetic condition, such as Donnai-Barrow Syndrome, Frontonasal Dysplasia, and Opitz G/BBB syndrome.

 Female Widow’s Peak Treatment